Huo Liang

 Huo Liang (火亮 (Huǒ Liàng); born September 29, 1989, in Shanghai) is a Chinese athlete who competes in diving.
-In addition to his gold medal in the 10m Platform Sync. event at the 2008 Summer Olympics, he dove for 10m Platform event, placing 4th in the final round.
+In addition to his gold medal in the 10m Platform Sync. event at the 2008 Summer Olympics, he competed in the 10m Platform event, placing 4th in the final round.

 Huo is the only male diver who has won World Championships in Men's synchronized 10-meter platform three consecutive times.

 Huo's coach is Yan Hu.

 Major achievements

 He claimed the gold medal at the 2008 World Cup – 10m platform synchro Event.